DarraghRogan/Miasma/README.md

 <a href="https://github.com/DarraghRogan/Miasma/releases"><img src="Miasma/Graphics/github-app-button.png" width="300" class="img-responsive" alt=""></a>

 The app is distributed on the Apple Store (with automatic updates for when features are added), and also binaries & the source code are shared on GitHub for interested parties to review.
-It does not have any tracking cookies, advertising codes, pop ups, notifications or any requirement for users to divulge passwords.
+It does not have any tracking cookies, pop ups, unsolicited notifications or any requirement for users to divulge passwords.
 I'm not interested in selling your browsing habits!

 ### Source Code
 Source code is all shared here, as is, no warratnies, express or implied.
 APIKeys.swift is excluded, so if you are using the code, please create this file and list your own API key in it (you will see how they are referred to in the DataLoader files, in the URL section).
 Project should open in Xcode.

 ### Data Sources
-All data requests are sent directly, using HTTPS, to the data providers from your Mac.
-Note that the data providers can see the ID of PurpleAir sensor you're interested in or the resultant coordinates, and your Mac's public IP address which can be unique to you depending on network configuration.
+All data requests are sent directly, using HTTPS, to the data providers from your Mac or iPhone / iPad.
+Note that the data providers can see the ID of PurpleAir sensor you're interested in or the resultant coordinates, and your device's public IP address which can be unique to you depending on network configuration.

 ### Support
 Please email me on miasma@kissengineering.ie - this is a side project for me so understand it may take me a couple of days to get back.